The Roosevelt New Orleans: The second Roosevelt era

-On August 24, 2007, Sam Friedman, a son of the late Louisiana State Senator Sylvan Friedman of Natchitoches Parish, of Dimension Development Company from Natchitoches, Louisiana, announced the purchase of the Fairmont Hotel by First Class Hotels for $17 million from the owners, Roosevelt Ventures, LLC.
+On August 24, 2007, Sam Friedman, a son of the late Louisiana State Senator Sylvan Friedman of Natchitoches Parish, of Dimension Development Company from Natchitoches, Louisiana, announced the purchase of the Fairmont by First Class Hotels for $17 million from the owners, Roosevelt Ventures, LLC.
 Also announced was the plan to spend $100 million to convert the hotel to one of Hilton's premium hotels in their Waldorf Astoria Collection chain.

 The entire hotel was completely renovated with modern systems.
 The design of the hotel was a nod to the grand days of the hotel in the 1930s and 1940s.
 The lobby was restored to the look of that period.
 The carpeting in the lobby was removed and original floor was repaired.
 The Sazerac Bar was restored to its look of the 1940s.
-The space that housed Bailey's was renovated and now houses John Besh’s Domenica Restaurant.
-The other store front on Baronne Street was converted into the Roosevelt Emporium, the hotel's Gift Shop.
-The Rooftop Tennis Courts that the Fairmont had were removed and a brand new Pool Deck was constructed with shower facilities, a bar and kitchen.
+The space that housed Bailey's was renovated and now houses Domenica Restaurant.
+The other store front on Baronne Street was converted into the Roosevelt Emporium, the hotel's gift shop.
+The rooftop tennis courts that the Fairmont had were removed and a brand new pool deck was constructed with shower facilities, a bar and kitchen.

 The new owners remodeled the hotel and selected Waldorf Astoria Hotels and Resorts to manage the property.
-On reopening of the hotel in 2009, the owners reverted the name of the hotel to the "Roosevelt" title it had held from 1923 to 1965.
-The Roosevelt Hotel reopened to the public at 3:00 PM on July 1, 2009 with a ribbon cutting in the main lobby by the ownership group represented by Alan Rose, Sam Friedman, Jack Guenther, Neil Freeman, and Lod Cook.
+The owners returned the hotel to the name it had from 1923 to 1965 and The Roosevelt Hotel reopened to the public at 3:00 PM on July 1, 2009, with a ribbon cutting in the main lobby by the ownership group represented by Alan Rose, Sam Friedman, Jack Guenther, Neil Freeman, and Lod Cook.

 The current hotel holds 504 guest rooms of which 125 are suites.
 The total meeting space is over 68000 sqft with multiple rooms across three floors of the hotel.

 The Roosevelt underwent a renovation to each of its 23 ballrooms and meeting spaces in 2018, and a renovation of the rooftop pool and guest rooms in 2019.